BozarthPrime/Extra-Life-Tracker/README.md

 1. Add a new BrowserSource and give it a name (e.x.
 "Extra Life Tracker - Team Goal")
 2. Tick the Local File box
 3. Click the browse button next to the Local File line and select the html file of the widget you want to add
-4. Set the width to whatever your desired width is (300 is a goo starting point).
+4. Set the width to whatever your desired width is (300 is a good starting point).
 The list will automatically adjust to the defined width
 5. Set the height according the what widget you are adding
 	- Countdown Timer: 69
 	- Last Donation: 41 (+28 with header, +35 with recipiant)